equinor/data-science-template/README.md

     cookiecutter https://github.com/equinor/data-science-template.git

 *Getting problems?
-You can always download this repository using the download button and reference the local copy e.g. cookiecutter c:\Downloads\data-science-template, however ideally fix any git proxy or other issues that are causing problems.*
+You can always download this repository using the download button above and reference the local copy e.g. cookiecutter c:\Downloads\data-science-template, however ideally fix any git proxy or other issues that are causing problems.*

-You are now ready to get started, however you should create a new github repository for your new project and add your project using the following commands (substitute myproject with the name of your project and REMOTE-REPOSITORY-URL with the remote repository url).
+You are now ready to get started, however you should first create a new github repository for your new project and add your project using the following commands (substitute myproject with the name of your project and REMOTE-REPOSITORY-URL with the remote repository url).